mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 ## Lessons learned

-### Success in one project makes everything easier
+### Success in one area leads to success elsewhere

 I noticed that once I started talking about earning money, people became more interested in following me on Facebook.
 I write monthly retrospectives, and I used to post them occasionally to the /r/SideProject subreddit, but once my revenue reached $10k, people would get excited about them.
 Even when the retrospective was me saying how I did a bad job that month and neglected my business, people were still excited that my revenues grew.